Q. What is the difference between the different Touch Plate low voltage series? Genesis, Classic, 5000, Ultra?

 Q. Do you have a low voltage system wifi option so I can control my lights from my phone?

 Yes.
 Touch-Plate has a low voltage system wifi upgrade option that allows for lighting control from a browser-based device such as a tablet or smart phone.
 Because these upgrades are more complex, we quote each project individually, tailoring the system to your needs.
 Please contact us regarding a quote for a Touch-Plate wifi upgrade.
-We will ask that you send pictures of each existing relay panel (with the cover removed) as well as a count of the wall switches with the number of buttons on each configuration.
+We will ask that you send pictures of each existing relay panel (with the cover removed) along with the dimension of the panel.
+In addition, we will need photos of the front and back of each wall switch control station plus a count of the number of buttons on each configuration and the number of wires running to each station.
 Ex.
-Five 4-button control stations, two 6-button control stations, etc.
+Five 4-button control stations with three wires, two 6-button control stations, etc.

 Q. Is voice command available for a GE, Bryant, Sierra, Remcon, or Touch-Plate low voltage system for use with Amazon Alexa, Amazon Echo, or Google Assistant?